 If you live in Walworth County, you should consult with an estate planning lawyer to help with your estate plan.
 The estate planning attorney can help you create

-As part of this process, you should always consult with an attorney or inheritance planning law firm who is familiar with inheritance planning law.
+As part of this process, you should always consult with an attorney or estate planning law firm who is familiar with inheritance planning law.

-Resident in Walworth County should have at least three documents essential to good inheritance planning:
+Resident in Walworth County should have at least three documents essential to good estate planning: